 It’s the right time and the right place for the West End Corridor Consortium!

-The West Corridor consists of Chaffey College, Chaffey Joint Union High School, Chino Valley Unified, Fontana Unified, Upland Unified Districts and Baldy View Regional Occupational Program (ROP)-A Joint Powers Authority (JPA) – all rising and responding to the challenges of the Adult Education Block Grant and opportunities within the Inland Empire.
+The West Corridor consists of Chaffey College, Chaffey Joint Union High School, Chino Valley Unified, Fontana Unified, Upland Unified Districts and Baldy View Regional Occupational Program (ROP)- a Joint Powers Authority (JPA) – all rising and responding to the challenges of the California Adult Education Program and opportunities within the Inland Empire.

 The Consortium is located at the gateway to the Inland Empire – the fastest growing region in Southern California – and the eastern end of the air, rail and road transportation corridor connecting the Ports of Los Angeles and Long Beach.
 The Gateway is the transporting and logistics shipping hub of the Western United States for goods transported to and from Asia, connecting the nation’s largest and busiest ports with the markets, manufacturing and heartland of North America through warehousing and logistics by road, rail and air.